reputage/didery.js/docs/help/makeDid.rst

 Parameters
 ==========
 makeDid takes one Uint8Array of a 32 byte verifier key from EdDSA (Ed25519) key pair.
 There is also an optional parameter for the DID method.
 This is a string that will be saved in the DID under the DID method.
+The default DID method is "dad".

 Return
 ======